NickTomlin/til/README.md

 ## notes
 - I don't want to add too much work for myself in backporting stuff because it will be unmaintainable...
 - *err* I'm not sure how to do the module thing.
 Should dispatcher be handled by angular? also base store...

+## Notes from talk with Kyle (review, merge and delete)
+- CJS is a ++ (how we do at BT)
+- Flux value is not necessarily "up front" since it takes more time to get "set up" but it is for scaling!
+- Try to provide error cases for optimistic handling
+- how to prime a store? e.g. dealing with the server etc.